 The other information comprises all the information in the Trustees' Annual Report and Financial Statements other than the financial statements, our auditors' report thereon and our auditors' statement about contributions.
+The trustee is responsible for the other information.
+Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance thereon.

-Independent auditors' report to the Trustees of Reuters Pension Fund
+Independent auditors' report to the trustee of Reuters Pension Fund